Equations Involving Rational Expressions

-If we then multiply each side of the equation by 6, we find
+If we then multiply each side of the equation by 6, we get 18 = 5x, which means .

-The LCD of the two fractions is 5 × 6 = 30, so we can rewrite the left side of the equation as
+The LCD of the two fractions is 5 × 6 = 30, so we can rewrite the left side of the equation like this:

-In the previous example, both ways of solving the equation led us to solve the equation 18 = 5x.
-When asked to solve an equation like the above involving rational expressions, you can use either method, whichever one floats your canoe:
+Both ways of solving the equation led us to the exact same answer.
+When asked to solve an equation involving rational expressions, you can use either method, whichever one floats your canoe:

 Now it's time to take off the gloves.
 They were scrunching our fingers anyway.
 We'll allow the variables into the denominators this time as well.
 Sorry, denominators.
 Your club is exclusive no more.
 You need to keep up with the times.

-we see that x = -1 can't be a solution because the right-hand side of the equation isn't defined there.
+We see that x = -1 can't be a solution because the right-hand side of the equation isn't defined at that point.

 After finding the "bad" values (naughty, naughty values), we can solve an equation with rational expressions using either of the two ways mentioned above.
 If you're having trouble deciding, flip a coin.
 If you're having trouble deciding which coin to use, roll a die.
 If you're still having trouble, we won't be able to help you.
 Those are the only ways we know to decide things.